addyosmani/getUserMedia.js/README.md

 We use the configuration object (```options``` in the above) to specify details such as the element to be used as a container,  (e.g ```webcam```), the quality of the fallback image stream (```85```) and a number of additional callbacks that can be further used to trigger behaviour.

-For the most part, any callback beginning with ```on``` in the below example is a Flash-fallback specific callback.
+Callbacks beginning with ```on``` in the below example is a Flash-fallback specific callback.
 If you don't need to use it, feel free to exclude it from your code.

 ```javascript
 var options = {